I was recently asked about some of the trading mistakes new traders run into when getting started trading.

 But over the long run, that behavior is all too likely to come back to rear its ugly head and cause havoc on your account.

-Hopefully this serves as a good reminder to keep up with your sound trading principles, and if you do find yourself routinely doing anything from above, make sure it is something you have a deliberate and rational reason for.
+I hope this post serves as a little reminder to keep up with your sound trading principles, and if you do find yourself routinely doing anything from above, make sure it is something you have a deliberate and rational reason for.

 Anything else you want to add?
 Leave a comment below.